 The grieving process after a break-up of a relationship

-Anger You or your partner get angry and try to blame the other.
-Feelings of hurt, dishonesty and unreasonableness give you the alibi of not having to take responsibility yourself.
+Anger - You or your partner get angry and try to blame the other.
+Feelings of hurt, dishonesty, and unreasonableness give you the alibi of not having to take the responsibility yourself.
 Even if you know better, everything lies with the other person.
 Because this too is ineffective and takes you nowhere, you come to the next phase.

 Is there a way not to feel heartbreak?

 We, humans, were born with the gift that we can feel emotions.
 Without happiness, there is no sorrow and without sorrow, there is no happiness.
 Otherwise, life would be a boring straight line.
 Sadness is part of our life and belongs to it.
 Grief is also a setback and not everyone deals with setbacks very well.